-- (a) An employer may apply to the Commission for exemption from the provisions of clause 5.5 on the grounds of: - (i) incapacity to pay the costs associated with its implementation; or - (ii) special or compelling circumstances peculiar to the business. - (b) An employer may apply to the Commission for relief from the specification of funds listed in clause 5.5.4 where employees working under this Award are a distinct minority within their workforce and/or an undue multiplicity of funds would otherwise result.
+- (ii) special or compelling circumstances peculiar to the business. - (b) An employer may apply to the Commission for relief from the specification of Funds listed in clause 5.4.3(d) where employees working under this Award are a distinct minority within the workforce and/or an undue multiplicity of Funds would otherwise result.